siqueirafm/SLEEFE/README.md

 ## INTRODUCTION

 This repository contains the source code and documentation files for the library `SLEEFE`.
 This library offers functionality to build tight lower and upper piecewise-linear envelopes for the graph of univariate polynomial functions in Bernstein-Bézier form.
-The picture below illustrates a sleefe with three line segments (i.e., four breakpoints) for a univariate polynomial function of degree 3, which is defined by the Bernstein-Bézier coefficients `3`, `-2`, `-1`, and `0.5`.
+The picture below illustrates a sleefe for a univariate polynomial function of degree 3.
+The Bernstein-Bézier coefficients of the function are `3`, `-2`, `-1`, and `0.5`.
+The lower and upper envelopes of the sleefe have three line segments (i.e., four breakpoints) each.

 [sleefe example](doc/img/sleefe_example.png)